 Podcycle

 Podcycle is a new product stewardship scheme being established by Planet Ark in collaboration with scheme partners Nespresso and Woolworths, and funded by the Australian government's National Product Stewardship Investment Fund.
-The scheme is set to launch in February, 2024 and aims to provide Australians with easy access to recycling services for all kinds of coffee capsules and pods.
+The scheme is set to launch in in the second half of 2025 and aims to provide Australians with easy access to recycling services for all kinds of coffee capsules and pods.

 Nespresso currently has a recycling scheme for its aluminium coffee capsules.
 Customers can recycle their used aluminium coffee capsules by dropping them off at designated collection points or by returning them through the mail by purchasing a satchel from the retailer (they hold up to 130 capsules).